Chart Color Schemes

 Coonamble is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Coonamble, as per the latest Census, consisted of 94.9% houses and 5.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 90.0% houses and 10.0% other dwellings.
-Home ownership in Coonamble stood at 42.4%, similar to Non-Metro NSW, with the rest of dwellings either mortgaged (25.3%) or rented (32.3%).
-The median monthly mortgage repayment was $867, below Non-Metro NSW's average of $1,000 and significantly lower than the Australian average of $1,863.
-The median weekly rent figure was recorded at $190, compared to Non-Metro NSW's $180 and substantially below the national figure of $375.
+In Coonamble, as per the latest Census evaluation, 94.9% of dwellings were houses, with the remaining 5.1% being semi-detached, apartments, or other types.
+This compares to Non-Metro NSW's figures of 90.0% houses and 10.0% other dwellings.
+Home ownership in Coonamble stood at 42.4%, similar to Non-Metro NSW's rate.
+The majority of non-owned dwellings were mortgaged (25.3%) or rented (32.3%).
+The median monthly mortgage repayment was $867, lower than the Non-Metro NSW average of $1,000 and significantly below the national average of $1,863 as recorded in June 2021.
+The median weekly rent figure in Coonamble was $190, compared to Non-Metro NSW's $180 and substantially lower than the national figure of $375 reported on 1 July 2021.

 Frequently Asked Questions - Housing